davidgiga1993/mixing-station-docs/docs/platforms/pc.md

 ## Scaling
 Mixing Station tries to honor the scaling option of the OS.
-If for whatever reason the UI is too large to too small you can manually adjust the scaling in the global app settings.
+If for whatever reason the UI is too large or too small, you can manually adjust the scaling in the global app settings.
-See [settings](../settings/global.md) for more details
+See [settings](../settings/global.md) for more details.

 ## Keyboard shortcuts
 This section is work in progress.